Marietta Blau: Early career

-From 1919 to 1923, Blau held several positions in industrial and University research institutions in Austria and Germany; in 1921, she moved to Berlin to work at a manufacturer of x-ray tubes, a position she left to become an assistant at the Institute for Medical Physics at the University of Frankfurt am Main.
+From 1919 to 1923, Blau held several positions in industrial and university research institutions in Austria and Germany; in 1921, she moved to Berlin to work at a manufacturer of x-ray tubes, a position she left to become an assistant at the Institute for Medical Physics at the University of Frankfurt am Main.
 From 1923 on, she worked as an unpaid scientist at the Institut für Radiumforschung of the ÖAW in Vienna.
 A stipend by the Austrian Association of University Women made it possible for her to do research also in Göttingen and Paris (1932/1933) at the Curie Institute.

 From 1923 until 1938, Blau produced techniques using nuclear emulsion.
 The methodical goals which she pursued were the identification of particles, in particular alpha-particles and protons, and the determination of their energy based on the characteristics of the tracks they left in emulsions; there, she developed a photographic emulsion technique used in the study of cosmic rays, being the first scientist to use nuclear emulsions to detect neutrons.
 For this work, Blau and her former student Hertha Wambacher received the Lieben Prize of the Austrian Academy of Sciences in 1937.
 It was her greatest success when, also in 1937, she and Wambacher discovered "disintegration stars" in photographic plates that had been exposed to cosmic radiation at an altitude of 2,300 metres (≈7,500 feet) above sea level, a height they attained at a research station established by Victor Hess atop Hafelekar Mountain.
 These stars are the patterns of particle tracks from nuclear reactions (spallation events) of cosmic-ray particles with nuclei of the photographic emulsion.

+In 1933, Blau spent a short period in Paris as a student of Marie Curie and as a researcher at the Radium Institute.

 As antisemitism grew in Austria during the late 1930s, Jewish researchers faced expulsion from their positions and Blau was no exception; in response to Georg Stettner (Nazi party member and director of the Institut für Radiumforschung) pressuring her to turn over her research and leave, she was invited to the University of Oslo.